open-mmlab/mmdetection/.github/ISSUE_TEMPLATE/error-report.md

 **Checklist**

 1. I have searched related issues but cannot get the expected help.
+2. I have read the [FAQ documentation](https://mmdetection.readthedocs.io/en/latest/faq.html) but cannot get the expected help.
-2. The bug has not been fixed in the latest version.
+3. The bug has not been fixed in the latest version.

 **Describe the bug**
 A clear and concise description of what the bug is.